mphillips/post-finder/readme.md

-##Post Finder
+##Post Finder (improved)

-Creates a rich input field that allows a user to currate and rank posts or other custom post types
+Creates a rich input field that allows a user to currate and rank posts or other custom post types.
+The interface has been improved to better match the WordPress dashboard.

 ###Installation